 You want the business (Success Co.) out of your estate (to save estate taxes).
 So, what’s the problem?
-You don’t want to give up control!
-This article will show you how to keep control, how to get Success Co. out of your estate tax-free, and how to deal with some problems that can plague the transfer of a family business.
+CONTROL!
+You don’t want to give up control.
+The purposes of this article are (1) to show you how to keep control; (2) get Success Co. out of your estate (tax-free) and (3) deal with some collateral problems that plague the typical transfer of a family business.

-In this example Joe (married to Mary) owns 100% of Success Co.
-His son Sam runs Success Co., which Joe wants to transfer to him.
-Success Co., professionally valued at $9.5 million, grows in sales and profits almost every year.
-Joe’s lawyer and CPA advised him to sell Success Co. to Sam, stopping the growth of potential estate taxes.
+Let’s start with a fact pattern that comes up often in real-life family businesses: Joe (married to Mary) owns 100% of Success Co.
+His son Sam actually runs Success Co., which Joe want to transfer to him.
+Success Co., worth $9.5 million (professionally valued), grows in sales and profits almost every year.
+Joe was advised (by his lawyer and CPA) to sell Success Co. to Sam, stopping the growth of potential estate taxes.
 Joe agrees, but can’t stand the thought of giving up control.

 It’s a two-step process.
 For ease of following the numbers, let’s say Success Co. is worth $1 million.